femboyfin/dbdideas/survivor_perks.md

 - No longer requires the Survivor to be healing without using a Med-Kit
   - Makes it easier to use the perk last second if you realize you just barely aren't going to get a Med-Kit heal off in time.
 - Heals to full health regardless of deep wound state
-  - Slight buff, simplifying the perk
+  - Slight buff, simplifying the perk.
 - Removed intiial Obsession chance reduction
-  - Simplifies the perk
+  - Simplifies the perk.

 ## [Friendly Competition](<https://deadbydaylight.wiki.gg/wiki/Friendly_Competition>) 📉 🗑️